 A Call to Action: Get Involved to Stop Sexual Violence in Tribal Communities

-by Timothy Q. Purdon, U.S. Attorney for the District of North Dakota
+by Timothy Q. Purdon, Former U.S. Attorney for the District of North Dakota

 In 2009, the President of the United States declared April Sexual Assault Awareness Month.
 This past April, the Department of Justice answered the President’s call to be a partner in raising awareness about sexual violence in a variety of ways.
 In North Dakota, we worked to focus attention on the issue of sexual violence in America’s tribal communities.
 Such a focus is natural for the Department of Justice, as lawyers in U.S. Attorneys’ offices across the country prosecute many violent crimes, including crimes of sexual violence, that occur on the reservations.